Colosseum information

 Now, there is a special tour available for tourists to visit the Colosseum at night which gives you a different perspective on this monument.
 It will allow you to walk through the corridors -completely empty!- and get a chance to truly admire the architecture and ingenuity that took to build the Colosseum.

-Tips and Facts about Colosseum
+Facts about Colosseum

-Tips and Facts about Colosseum
+Facts about Colosseum

 The Colosseum is one of ancient Rome’s must see attractions.
 It’s an oval amphitheatre that welcomed between 50,000 and 80,000 Roman spectators for several centuries.
 Battles between gladiators, animal executions, dramatic plays, and even naval battles (thanks to the hypogeum installed 10 years later) were the Colosseum’s main events entertained the masses.
-Did you know that over 9,000 animals and 2,000 people were killed during 100 days of conquests to mark the Colosseum’s inauguration in 80 AD.
+Did you know that over 9,000 animals and 2,000 people were killed during 100 days of conquests to mark the Colosseum’s inauguration in 80 AD?